 Ulu’s is a wide reef offering 5 different peaks that turn on at different tides.
 These main 5 waves all break left down the reef with variations sections that change with the size of the swell also.

-Temples is the least crowded section at Uluwatu as it is the furthest up the line-up to the south.
+Temples is generally the least crowded section at Uluwatu as it is the furthest up the line-up to the south.
 Meaning a long paddle that most surfers aren’t willing to make.
 On the smaller days, it is a good option to find a bit more size than what is coming through down the reef.

 The Bombie is situated right out back being the most exposed to the large open ocean swells and only works on the biggest of swells on a higher tide.
 It has seen some of the biggest waves ridden in Indonesia and is a surfing spectacle that must be seen if you’re on a trip to Bali and the swell is maxing out.